 - It is your first term at the University.*

 - You do not intend to return to the University.

 - You are admitted or plan to enroll in a degree program at another institution.

-It is recommended that you request a leave of absence for a future term, during the term prior to your leave.
+We recommended that you request a leave of absence for a future term, during the term prior to your leave.
 You may only request a leave of absence for the current term if you make the request no later than the tenth day of the term.

 *You may not take a leave of absence for your first term at the University.
 Instead, you may need to change your term of admission by contacting the Office of Admissions on your home campus.
 If you are currently taking classes in your first term of enrollment and extenuating circumstances arise, contact your advisor.

 Step 1: Contact your academic advisor and/or college.
 Discuss your options with your advisor or college.
 They can help you decide whether or not you qualify and should apply for a formal leave of absence.

 Step 2: FIll out an Undergraduate Leave of Absence form.
 Obtain a copy of the form from your advisor or advising office.